All Practice Exams

 CQE Study Tips from Top Performers

-1Prepare strong reference materials — the CQE is open-book, so well-organized tabs and notes save time
+1Prepare strong bound reference materials — the CQE is open-book, so well-organized tabs and notes save time during the 5-hour-18-minute exam

-3Master SPC charts: X-bar/R, X-bar/S, p, np, c, u charts and their selection criteria
+3Master SPC charts: X-bar/R, X-bar/S, I-MR, p, np, c, and u charts plus rational subgrouping

-5Practice reliability calculations including MTTF, MTBF, failure rate, and system reliability models
+5Practice reliability calculations including MTTF, MTBF, MTTR, availability, and series/parallel system models

 Frequently Asked Questions